YangXiaozhou/yangxiaozhou.github.io/_posts/2020-09-24-intro-to-cnn.md

 # What's next?

+Thank you for reading until the end!
+I hope by now you could see the difference between a CNN and a regular DNN, and also gained an intuitive understanding of what convolution operation is all about.
+Please let me know your thoughts or any feedback in the comment section below.

-In my next post, [INFORMS Data Challenge: Can we detect COVID-19 using deep learning?](http://yangxiaozhou.github.io/data/2020-09-24-detecting-covid19-based-on-ct-scan.html), we are going to explore how CNN can be used to build a **COVID-19 CT scan image classifier**.
+In my next post, we are going to explore how CNN can be used to build a COVID-19 CT scan image classifier.
 This classifier can take in an unknown patient's CT scan and predicts if the patient has COVID-19 or not.

 # Further resources
 {: .no_toc}

-You can learn more about CNN 👉:
+If you are interested in knowing more about CNNs, check out 👉:
 - [CS231n Convolutional Neural Networks for Visual Recognition](https://cs231n.github.io/)
 - [DeepMind x UCL | Convolutional Neural Networks for Image Recognition ](https://www.youtube.com/watch?v=shVKhOmT0HE&ab_channel=DeepMind)